3d viewer control

 Please consult the 3d viewer release notes when changing the viewer version to get an idea of what might change with the new version.

-The option Injected is used when extending the viewer control's capabilities by custom JS.
-See 3d viewer control with custom JS for more details on how to use this.
+The option Injected is used when extending the viewer control's capabilities by custom code.
+See 3d viewer control with custom code for more details on how to use this.

 Load in editor